This post is brought to you in partnership with Cuisinart.

 - While this cranberry sauce is used as a topping for this recipe, it can easily double as a side dish on your holiday table.

 Cranberries are widely available this time of year, and you can use fresh or frozen for this recipe.
 And brie is mild in flavor, but when served with foods that are tart (such as cranberries), the creaminess is amplified.
-Don’t concern yourself with removing the rind from your wheel of brie: it’s completely edible!
+Don’t worry about removing the rind from your wheel of brie: it’s completely edible!

-- 1-inch piece of ginger, or 1/4 teaspoon ground ginger
+- 1-inch piece ginger, or 1/4 teaspoon ground ginger

 - Juice of 1 naval orange (about 1 /2 cup)